jdubie/mininet-tcp-initial-cwnd/README.md

 Spin up our EC2 image in the AWS management console web application.
 AMI: `ami-0a339263`

-Ssh into that server (replace domain name with your instance's domain name)
+ssh into that server (replace domain name with your instance's domain name)

     ssh -l ubuntu ec2-xxx-xxx-xxx-xxxx.compute-1.amazonaws.com